 LUBBOCK, Texas (KCBD) - Judge Matthew J. Kacsmaryk has denied Bart Reagor’s motion to dismiss the bank fraud charges against him.

-Bart Reagor and his attorneys filed a motion Tuesday asking the court to dismiss a bank fraud indictment against the former owner of RDAG.
-Reagor was indicted in April on two counts of bank fraud.
+Bart Reagor and his attorneys filed a motion Sept.
+14, 2021 asking the court to dismiss a bank fraud indictment against the former owner of RDAG.
+Reagor was indicted in April on two counts of bank fraud and one count of lying to the bank.
 He is accused of diverting over $1.7 million in business bank loans to personal accounts.
 Reagor pleaded not guilty.
-The trial, originally scheduled for June 1, has been postponed to October 12, 2021.
+The trial, originally scheduled for June 1, was rescheduled for October 12, 2021.

-In the motion, Reagor’s attorneys are seeking dismissal for “failure to state an offense.”
+In the motion, Reagor’s attorneys sought dismissal on the bank fraud counts for “failure to state an offense.”

 The government’s indictment alleges a single omission: that Mr. Reagor failed to disclose how he would use these “working capital” funds once disbursed.
 It does not allege any series of deceptive acts or transactions Mr. Reagor committed to “execute a scheme or artifice” to defraud IBC, within the definition of 18 U.S.C.
 1344(2).
 The “indictment alleges omission as the scheme to misrepresent.”
 It also says, “The Fifth Circuit, while noting that half-truths and omissions can suffice for criminal fraud, nonetheless has only decided this issue in the context of a defendant’s multiple misrepresentations.”